bloudraak/grape-sample-blog-api-with-entities/README.md

 # Blog API

-This is an example application showing how to use [grape](https://github.com/intridea/grape) to create a simple API using entities.
+This is an example application showing how to use [grape](https://github.com/intridea/grape) to create a simple API using entities from the newly-extracted grape-entity gem.
 This sample show cases how to create a simple API without authentication, caching, custom errors and such other things to build a robust public API.

 I wrote the sample because I was unable to find a sample to cover the basics of grape.